munisisazade/docker-helper-commands/README.md

 This comand restarting multi-containers in the given directory.

 migrate-docker
+The comand useful for django projects in case you have migration file and needs to migrated to DB.
+ex: migrate-docker container_name_or_id

 logs-docker
 This comand tailing logs of multi-containers in the given directory.

 backup-database-docker
+Taking backup file of running Postgres container.

 restore-database-docker
+Restoring runnig postgres container.

 ```